March represents the official start of Spring!

 - Plant early potatoes at the end of the month.

 - This is the last chance to plant bare-root trees and shrubs and new fruit trees and bushes.
+Check the integrity of bird netting over gooseberry bushes to ensure continued protection from bullfinches, which like to eat developing buds.

 There are many lovely gardens to visit this month, a few are listed below.